Conflict in Rakhine State (2016–present): 2020

-2021–2022
+During the Myanmar civil war (2021–present)

 The Rohingya Solidarity Organization (RSO) claimed to have killed 22 Myanmar Army soldiers on 30 March 2021 after attacking a military camp in Rakhine State.
 The RSO re-emerged amidst the clashes in Rakhine State, and started targeting people who supported ARSA.
+Rohingya Islami Mahaz allied with RSO following the rearmament of the group.

-The conflict also allowed another armed Rohingya group led by Abdullah Kane to emerge.
+The conflict also allowed another armed Rohingya group named Arakan Rohingya Army (ARA), led by Abdullah Kane and reportedly consisting of former RSO members, to emerge.
 In May, a furniture seller and a former village administrator were kidnapped and robbed.
 A village administrator of Padin village also suffered the same treatment in August.
 An administrator of Pan Taw Pyin village in Maungdaw was killed on 2 September, while two others were wounded.
 The Rohingya Nationalist Organization, based in the Kutupalong refugee camp, accused Kane's group of being behind the attacks.

 ARSA started re-emerging in Maungdaw District around November 2021, after allying with the National Unity Government formed in opposition to the military junta that took power after the 2021 Myanmar coup d'état.
 The group clashed with the military in Maungdaw during November.
 Maung Hla, the administrative officer of Khone Taing village, stated that their base was located in Wela hills, about 20 mi north of Maungdaw.

 On 7 December, 23 residents of Khone Taing village were shot at by ARSA near La Baw Chaung mountain, located around 2 mi from the village, injuring one of them.